by Liz Andrews, Secondary School Principal

 - Safety - promote risk taking and experimenting with different approaches.

 - Trust - preserve your role as a helpful resource the child can continually come to for assistance.

-- Team support - help the child develop their own concrete strategies for responding to suggestions and areas for growth.
+- Team support - help your child develop their own concrete strategies for responding to suggestions and areas for growth.

 When thinking about how to start or elicit conversations, you could use phrases like:

 - Tell me about your skills in two of your subjects ....

 - What are some of the things you are proud of from semester 1?
 Tell me about them...

 - What kind of pattern do you see in your report card?
 Describe it to me...